metresayn/Thesis_work/README.md

 Assumptions made and changes needed as part of other machines:
 --------------------------------------------------------------
 - We made our evaluation scripts on a cpu machine, so small changes are needed to make the same script run on a gpu device.
 For example; torch.load(map)
-- As part of the code, we have handled the creation of empty folder like .DS_Store but in practice errors related to this should have to be handled.
+- As part of the code, we have handled the creation of empty folder like .DS_Store but in practice errors related to this are expected and has to be handled.